 Keyhole Sink Trail

-One of the deer petroglyphs is a remarkable depiction of a deer herd entering the canyon.
+One of the deer petroglyphs depicts a deer herd entering the canyon.
 You have to keep a sharp eye, as this site is an excellent place to encounter wildlife.
-Also, respect the irreplaceable traces of the past that you find along with it.
+Also, respect the irreplaceable traces of the past you find.
 Hence, leave them uninterrupted so that others may enjoy them as you have.
+Although the petroglyphs have been restored, the damage remains.
+Also, you can share your journey at ТУРПОТУРАМ – Блог о путешествиях a wonderful blog that is focused on travel and tourism.

 Waterfall at Keyhole Sink on the Williams Ranger District of Kaibab National Forest.
 Photo Credit - U.S. Forest Service, Southwestern Region, Kaibab National Forest.